samboosa5k/react-starter-modular/README.md

 # React Starter

-This starter kit is a boilerplate for React, Typescript.
+This starter kit is a boilerplate for React, Typescript, GSAP and Styled-Components.

-It has some further customizations to include Gsap and Styled Components.
+The folder `apps` is at the same level as `src`, and allows smaller front-end apps to be developed separately.

 ## Prerequisites